 Dartmouth Northern New England Primary Care Cooperative (CO-OP) Practice-based Research Network

-The Dartmouth NNE COOP is sponsored by the Department of Community & Family Medicine at Dartmouth-Hitchcock, the University of Vermont, and Maine Medical Center.
+The Dartmouth NNE COOP is sponsored by the Department of Community & Family Medicine at Dartmouth Hitchcock Medical Center, the University of Vermont, and Maine Medical Center.
 As a voluntary, cooperative network of independent clinicians (community-based), The COOP has helped develop and refine a model for rapidly assessing and improving care.
 COOP members collaborate with academic researchers to improve the outcomes focus of care and develop methods that work in busy community-practice settings.
 The COOP demonstrates how to integrate the measurement of patient values, clinical improvement strategies, and research objectives into day-to-day health care delivery.

 The goals of the Dartmouth NNE COOP are to: